kdeldycke/awesome-falsehood/readme.md

 ## Emails

+- [Falsehoods about Email](https://beesbuzz.biz/code/439-Falsehoods-programmers-believe-about-email) - On addresses, content and delivery.
 - [I Knew How to Validate an Email Address Until I Read the RFC](https://haacked.com/archive/2007/08/21/i-knew-how-to-validate-an-email-address-until-i.aspx/) - Provides intricate examples that are unsuspected valid email addresses according the RFC-822.
 - [So you think you can validate email addresses (FOSDEM 2018)](https://fosdem.org/2018/schedule/event/email_address_quiz/) - Presentation of edge-case email addresses and why you should not use regex to parse them.
 - [Your E-Mail Validation Logic is Wrong](https://www.netmeister.org/blog/email.html) - A summary of the various, surprising things that are allowed in an email address.